Eastern District, Hong Kong

-The Eastern District (東區 (dung^{1} keoi)) located on northeastern part of Hong Kong Island, being one of the 18 administrative districts of Hong Kong.
-It had a population of 529,603 in 2021 The district has the second highest population while its residents have the third highest median household income among the 18 districts.
+The Eastern District is one of the 18 administrative districts of Hong Kong, located on the northeastern part of Hong Kong Island.
+It had a population of 529,603 in 2021.
+The district has the second highest population, and its residents have the third highest median household income among the 18 districts.

 The Eastern District is well-developed, with a complete public transport and transport network, including subway, bus, ferry, minibus and tram services, while the Island Eastern Corridor and the Eastern Harbour Crossing are important arteries for external traffic.
 There are comprehensive educational, medical, community and recreational facilities in the area, as well as large shopping malls and commercial centres.
 At the same time, there are also many historical and cultural attractions in the Eastern District, which are good places for citizens and tourists to relax and entertain.

 As the Hong Kong Government is determined to develop the Eastern District, many government departments such as the Customs and Excise Department, Fire Services Department, ICAC and the Water Supplies Department, have moved their headquarters and offices from Central and Wan Chai to the Eastern District.
 In addition, many multinational corporations from Central have moved to Taikoo Place, which has formed to become a new central business district.
 As such the Eastern District has undertaken some functions of being a political and economic centre in Hong Kong, which had only belonged to Central and Wan Chai.